simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-09-22
+<br />**Date image released:**  2025-09-24
-<br />**This image is owned by:**
-Imran Sultan

-<br />**Title of the image:**  Equinox at Saturn
+<br />**Title of the image:**  GW250114: Rotating Black Holes Collide
-<br />**Description for the image:**  On Saturn, the rings tell you the season.
-On Earth, today marks an equinox, the time when the Earth's equator tilts directly toward the Sun.
-Since Saturn's grand rings orbit along the planet's equator, these rings appear most prominent -- from the direction of the Sun -- when the spin axis of Saturn points toward the Sun.
-Conversely, when Saturn's spin axis points to the side, an equinox occurs, and the edge-on rings are hard to see from not only the Sun -- but Earth.
-In the featured montage, images of Saturn between the years of 2020 and 2025 have been superposed to show the giant planet passing, with this year's equinox, from summer in the north to summer in the south.
-Yesterday, Saturn was coincidently about as close as it gets to planet Earth, and so this month the ringed giant's orb is relatively bright and visible throughout the night.
+<br />**Description for the image:**  It was the strongest gravitational wave signal yet measured -- what did it show?
+GW250114 was detected by both arms of the Laser Interferometer Gravitational-wave Observatory (LIGO) in Washington and Louisiana USA earlier this year.
+Analysis showed that the event was created when two black holes, each of mass around 33 times the mass of the Sun, coalesced into one larger black hole with a mass of around 63 solar masses.
+Even though the event happened about a billion light years away, the signal was so strong that the spin of all black holes, as well as initial ringing of the final black hole, was deduced with exceptional accuracy.
+Furthermore, it was confirmed better than before, as previously predicted, that the total event horizon area of the combined black hole was greater than those of the merging black holes.
+Featured, an artist's illustration depicts an imaginative and conceptual view from near one of the black holes before collision.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/Saturn6Years_Sultan_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/ArtGw250114_Simonnet_2400.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).